 Spiral and planetary mixers can often be confused for one another.
-There are key differences to look for however.
+There are key differences that distinguish the two main types of commercial mixers.

 Many spiral mixer manufacturers also have built in the ability for the bowl and base to detach from the rest of the machine for easy transportation.